SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installation.md

 ## Post Installation Instructions

 There are a few steps after you install the SEA managed package to getting your Salesforce org configured to run SEA.
-Following along with this helpful post installation video and/org follow the steps below.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ph1LAh6FoQY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Confirm Summit Events is Installed
 1. From Setup, search for and select Installed Packages.